MicrosoftDocs/azure-devops-docs/docs/boards/extensions/migrate-integrate.md

 ## Export and import work tracking data

 The main tool you can use to import work tracking data you've exported from elsewhere is Microsoft Excel.
 Excel supports publishing a flat list of work items or a hierarchical tree of parent-child linked work items.
-To learn more, see [Bulk add or modify work items with Excel](../backlogs/office/bulk-add-modify-work-items-excel.md).
+For more information, see [Bulk add or modify work items with Excel](../backlogs/office/bulk-add-modify-work-items-excel.md).

 If you want to migrate from Jira to Azure Boards, consider using the Marketplace extension, [Jira to Azure DevOps work item migration tool](https://marketplace.visualstudio.com/items?itemName=solidify.jira-devops-migration).
 This tool provides support for the following tasks:
 - Export Jira issues from Jira queries